AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

    >
    >By default, at least three sample reports appear in the sample board tab.
 You can only view the sample reports to get an idea as to how you could create and customize them.

-1. On the top-right corner of the page, click **Add**.
+1. On the top-right corner of the page, click **[!UICONTROL Add]**.
-1. In the **Add Report** dialog box, in the Type drop-down list, you can choose either one of the pre-defined reports or you can select **Custom**.
+1. In the **Add Report** dialog box, in the Type drop-down list, you can choose either one of the pre-defined reports or you can select **[!UICONTROL Custom]**.
 If you select a pre-defined report, you can see that the form is pre-populated.
-You can further make changes to some of the fields and click **Save**.
+You can further make changes to some of the fields and click **[!UICONTROL Save]**.
 This adds the report to your default dashboard.

    ![](assets/create-report.png)
    *Create report*